Rene36/tmh_server/README.md

 [Go to top of README](#title)

 ### Configure Database <a name="database_init"></a>
-Either install PostgreSQL database on machine with above Ansible playbook or install manually with this [installation guide](https://www.postgresql.org/download/linux/ubuntu/).
+Either install PostgreSQL database on the machine with the above Ansible playbooks or install manually with this [installation guide](https://www.postgresql.org/download/linux/ubuntu/).

 Set up a PostgreSQL database with two users.
 First, connect to PostgreSQL `sudo -u postgres psql` and list all available users with their respective priviliges `\du` / `SELECT * FROM information_schema.role_table_grants WHERE grantee='user_name';` or without their priviliges `SELECT usename from pg_catalog.pg_user;`.
-Create new users if no suitable users already exist for the server and client `CREATE USER tmh_type WITH ENCRYPTED PASSWORD 'tmh_<type>';`:
+Create new users if no suitable users already exist for the server and client `CREATE USER tmh_<type> WITH ENCRYPTED PASSWORD 'tmh_<type>';`:

-1. type=server: User to read and write data into an existing database (e.g., `CREATE USER tmh_server WITH ENCRYPTED PASSWORD 'tmh_server';`)
+1. type=server: User to read and write data into an existing database (here: `CREATE USER tmh_server WITH ENCRYPTED PASSWORD 'tmh_server';`)
-2. type=client: User with read-only access
+2. type=client: User with read-only access (here: `CREATE USER tmh_client WITH ENCRYPTED PASSWORD 'tmh_client';`)

 Preparing database and tables:
 1. Create database `SELECT 'CREATE DATABASE curtailment_tennet' WHERE NOT EXISTS (SELECT FROM pg_database WHERE datname = 'curtailment_tennet')\gexec`